Anti-spam protection in EOP

 Examine the anti-spam message headers: These values will tell you why a message was marked as spam, or why it skipped spam filtering.
 For more information, see Anti-spam message headers.

-Point your MX record to Office 365: In order for EOP to provide the best protection, we always recommend that you have email delivered to Office 365 first.
-For instructions, see Create DNS records at any DNS hosting provider for Office 365.
+Point your MX record to Microsoft 365: In order for EOP to provide the best protection, we always recommend that you have email delivered to Microsoft 365 first.
+For instructions, see Create DNS records at any DNS hosting provider for Microsoft 365.

 If the MX record points to some other location (for example, a third-party anti-spam solution or appliance), it's difficult for EOP to provide accurate spam filtering.
 In this scenario, you need to configure Enhanced Filtering for connectors (also known as skip listing).
 For instructions, see Enhanced Filtering for Connectors in Exchange Online.